Mathematician/Programmer

 During this research we realized that a statiscally sound goodness-of-fit test for point processes was lacking in the literature, therefore we developed the theory and implemented such a procedure to be used in out analyses.

-For more on this, check the posters available below and the Julia package with the implementation of the goodness-of-fit test.
+For more on this, check this paper, the Julia package with the implementation of the goodness-of-fit test, and the posters available below.

 Supervisor: Leandro Fiorini Aurichi